Rauschenberg, Hesse: Buildings

 There has not been much left of the castle, later stately home, of Rauschenberg since it was destroyed in the Thirty Years' War.
-The ruins on the hill over the constituent community – also known as Rauschenberg – are open and free to all.
+The ruins on the hill over the constituent municipality – also known as Rauschenberg – are open and free to all.

 Economy and infrastructure

 Transport

 Rauschenberg is connected to the road network by Federal Highway (Bundesstraße) B 3 between Frankfurt and Kassel, and by Bundesstraße B 62.
 As for public transportation, there is a bus connection to Kirchhain which runs many times daily.